mturk/svcbatch/docs/examples/apachetomcat.md

 that can be used instead typing multiple commands.

-Before executing `servicemgr.bat`, edit `servicemgr.bat` and modify `TOMCAT_DISPLAY` and `TOMCAT_FULLVER` variables to match the Tomcat version you are using.
-You can actually just put any string for `DisplayName=` and `sc description ...` directly as fits.
+Before executing `servicemgr.bat`, edit `servicemgr.bat` and modify `DisplayName` and `description` parameters to match the Tomcat version you are using.

 ```cmd